 A Framework for the AEC Industry

 The decisions made in preconstruction, or left unmade, determine project outcomes long before a shovel hits the ground.
-Andrew Fortinberry built a framework around that truth, and a career helping firms close the gap before it costs them everything.

 01 The Framework

-The gap is not a process problem.
-It is a decision problem.
-Between the award of a contract and the start of construction, firms make choices that either close the distance between what was bid and what can be built, or they leave it open.
+Between award and the start of construction, firms make choices that either close the distance between what was bid and what can be built, or they leave it open.
+The cost of that open distance grows every day it remains unaddressed.

 Principle 01